Idaho State University Institute of Rural Health receives National Institute of Mental Health grant

 Idaho State University’s Institute of Rural Health has received a $22,500 grant from the National Institute of Mental Health to serve as the agency’s Outreach Partner for Idaho.

 ISU-IRH has served as the NIMH Outreach Partner for Idaho for 15 years and was selected this month for another round of funding.
 ISU-IRH is one of the state partners as well as representatives from District of Columbia and Puerto Rico.

 “As an Outreach Partner, ISU is responsible for disseminating the latest NIMH mental health research findings and talking to the public about mental disorders and discrimination associated with mental illness,” said Ann Kirkwood, ISU-IRH senior research associate at the Meridian Health Science Center and principle investigator for the project.

-“We disseminate NIMH information through our partners across Idaho and provide materials to complement our children’s mental health trainings,” Kirkwood said.
+“We disseminate NIMH information through our partners across Idaho and provide materials to complement our children’s mental health training,” Kirkwood said.

 “ISU-IRH’s participation in the Outreach Program provides Idahoans the opportunity to give input to NIMH on public health needs of communities across the state,” Kirkwood said.
 “This input ensures that Idaho’s needs are represented as NIMH advances its research agenda.”

 Better Today trainings are free to the public.
 Upcoming trainings are scheduled in Caldwell, Meridian and Sandpoint.
 To register for training, go to www.isu.edu/irh/.
 NIMH materials are available on the ISU-IRH website in a virtual packet at www.isu.edu/irh/projects/better_todays/.

 Click here to get more information on the NIMH Outreach Partnership Program.